Becks Florist Mural a bouquet for the community

 “It has brought attention,” said Becks.
 “We have people come in and say hi, or they’ll (post a message on) Facebook, or call, or make a note on a payment and things like that.”

-Becks added that he did not commission a mural to generate business.
+Becks added he didn't commission a mural to generate business.
 However, he will certainly not object if the store’s new look brings in new customers.

 “We did this just for fun,” he said.
 “If it brings people, fine.
 But that was not my goal.”

-Becks Florist is located at 105 W. Washington St., East Peoria.
-Hours of operation are from 7:30 a.m. to 5 p.m.
+Becks Florist is located at 105 W. Washington St. Hours of operation are from 7:30 a.m. to 5 p.m.
 Monday through Friday and from 7:30 a.m. to 2 p.m. on Saturdays.